 - (1) livestock on hand not owned by the operation. - (2) animals owned for pleasure use only (except equine). - (3) livestock owned by this operation, but being produced by another operation under contract.
-The value of these animals are collected in Section C, Item 3.
+The value of these animals is collected in Section C.

-Item 5b - Breeding Livestock
+Item 4b - Breeding Livestock

-Record the operator's best estimate of both the beginning-of-year and endof-year market value for all breeding livestock (including dairy animals) and poultry owned by, and located on, the operation.
+Record the operator's best estimate of both the beginning-of-year and endof-year market value for all breeding livestock (including dairy animals) and poultry owned by, and located on or off, the operation.
+Exclude breeding livestock being produced on another operation under contract.

 Be sure to consider the quantity on hand, their size or weights, and the market prices on the date in question.
 Breeding livestock animals are considered non-current assets on an operation's balance sheet.
 They reflect a long term investment.

-The number of head on hand as well as owned on Dec.
-31, 2006, was reported in Section C. This should be the inventory for which the operator gives you his/her estimate of the end of year value.
-From the end of year value ask the respondent about January 1, 2006 values, keeping in mind changes in number, weights, and prices.
+The number of head on hand as well as owned on December 31, 2009, was reported in Section C. This should be the inventory for which the operator gives you his/her estimate of the end of year value.
+From the end of year value ask the respondent about January 1, 2009 values, keeping in mind changes in number, weights, and prices.

-Item 5c - Value of Non-Breeding Livestock Owned
+Item 4c - Value of Non-Breeding Livestock Owned

-Record the operator's best estimate of both the beginning-of-year and endof-year market value for all non-breeding livestock (including dairy animals) and poultry owned by, and located on, the operation.
+Record the operator's best estimate of both the beginning-of-year and endof-year market value for all non-breeding livestock (including dairy animals) and poultry owned by, and located on or off, the operation.
+Exclude breeding livestock being produced on another operation under contract.

 Be sure to consider the quantity on hand, their size or weights, and the market prices on the date in question.
 Non-breeding livestock (calves, heifers, and steers) held in inventory for sale within the next year are considered current assets on an operation's balance sheet.

-The number of head on hand as well as owned on Dec.
-31, 2006 was reported in Section C. This should be the inventory for which the operator gives you the end of year value.
-From the end of year value ask the respondent about January 1, 2006 values, keeping in mind changes in number, weights, and prices.
+The number of head on hand as well as owned on December 31, 2009 was reported in Section C. This should be the inventory for which the operator gives you the end of year value.
+From the end of year value ask the respondent about January 1, 2009 values, keeping in mind changes in number, weights, and prices.

-Item 5d - Value of Production Inputs Owned
+Item 4d - Value of Production Inputs Owned

-Record the operator's best estimate of both the beginning-of-year and endof-year market value of inputs owned by this operation.
-Inputs include such things as feed, fertilizer, chemicals, fuels, purchased seed and other supplies, etc. Exclude the value of any items that should be reported in Item 5a (hay, crops to be used for seed, etc.) Do not include fertilizers and chemicals already applied.
+Record the operator's best estimate of both the beginning-of-year and end-of-year market value of inputs owned by this operation.
+Include such things as feed, fertilizer, chemicals, fuels, purchased seed and other supplies, etc. Exclude the value of any items that should be reported in Item 4a (hay, crops to be used for seed, etc.) Do not include fertilizers and chemicals already applied (record in Item 4e).

-Prices of many inputs such as fuel and fertilizer changed dramatically during 2006.
-An estimate of the quantity on hand on January 1, 2006 and price paid at that time and the quantity and price at year end will likely result in the value of inventory being different for these two time periods.
+Prices of many inputs such as fuel and fertilizer could have changed during 2009.
+An estimate of the quantity on hand on January 1, 2009 and price paid at that time and the quantity and price at year end will likely result in the value of inventory being different for these two time periods.
 The change in the value in input inventory on hand will be very important in helping put production costs into perspective and in helping explain estimates of net farm income for farm businesses.

-Item 5e - Production Inputs Already Used for Crops (Sunk Costs)
+Item 4e - Production Inputs Already Used for Crops or Livestock (Sunk Costs) or Value of Inputs Used for Production Contracts Yet to be Delivered